SattarFalahati/SFImagePicker/README.md

 ```
 showPreview = Yes/No;
 ```
-In preview page you can save image to gallery or retake or send photo
+In preview page you can save image to gallery or retake or send photo also you can filter your photo

 ## Versioning

-Version 2.0.0
+Version 3.0.0

 ## Author
 Sattar Falahati